IAMPathak2702/Disaster-Tweets/README.md

 1. Sequential Data Processing: Text data is inherently sequential, as words in a sentence are ordered and often have contextual relationships with nearby words.
 RNNs are capable of capturing these sequential dependencies, making them useful for tasks like language modeling, where predicting the next word in a sentence depends on the words that came before it.

-2. Sentiment Analysis: RNNs can be used for sentiment analysis, a task that involves determining the sentiment or emotion expressed in a piece of text.
-By processing text sequentially, RNNs can capture the nuanced sentiment in longer text passages.
+2. Sentiment Analysis: RNNs can be used for sentiment analysis, which involves determining the sentiment or emotion expressed in a piece of text.
+RNNs can capture the nuanced sentiment in longer text passages by processing text sequentially.

 3. Language Generation: RNNs are also employed for text generation tasks, such as generating coherent sentences or paragraphs of text.
 By conditioning the generation process on previous words, RNNs can produce text that flows naturally and makes sense.